nikkijuk/fullstack-web-developer-transformation/README.md

 * Javascript 'dialect': ES6 (with Babel or Traceur) or TypeScript
 * CSS 'dialect' : CSS3 with SASS in SCSS format
-* Frameworks: AngularJs?
+* Frameworks: Angular?
 React?
-Elm? -- still open
+Elm? -- still open, depends on development teams history / preferences
-* Reactive libraries: Cycle.js?
-RxJs? -- still open
+* Reactive libraries: RxJs seems de facto standard
-* Layouts: Bootsrap 4 with SASS
+* Layouts: Bootsrap with SASS / SCSS format
 * Testing: Jasmine? -- still open
-* Mobile: Cordova?
-Ionic?
+* Mobile: Ionic?
+NativeScript?
 React Native?
-Html5? -- still open
+PWA? -- still open, depends on rquirements of project

-It's just not applicable to try all of these, so I'll let [ThoughtWorks Technology Radar] (https://www.thoughtworks.com/de/radar) to guide me.
+It is useful to aligh with [ThoughtWorks Technology Radar] (https://www.thoughtworks.com/de/radar) and let it guide me.

-## Plan
+## Execution

-I've decided to formalize my learning effort around MOOC course, and found one from [Coursera] (https://www.coursera.org/specializations/full-stack)
+I decided to formalize my learning effort around MOOC course, and found one from [Coursera] (https://www.coursera.org/specializations/full-stack)

-In addition I'll go thru needed introductory and intermediate courses from [Sitepoint Premium] (https://www.sitepoint.com)
+In addition I did go thru needed introductory and intermediate courses from [Sitepoint Premium] (https://www.sitepoint.com)

 Course & Video material alone wouldn't be enought, so I've decided to harvest some resources which get me forward.
 I prefer having some books in addtion to online references.